huggingface/blog/prodigy-hf.md

 ## More to come

-We hope that this direct integration with the Hugging Face stack enables many users to experiment more.
-The Hugging Face Hub offers _many_ [models](https://huggingface.co/models) for a wide array of tasks as well as a wide array of language.
+We hope that this direct integration with the Hugging Face ecosystem enables many users to experiment more.
+The Hugging Face Hub offers _many_ [models](https://huggingface.co/models) for a wide array of tasks as well as a wide array of languages.
 We really hope that this integration makes it easier to get data annotated, even if you've got a more domain specific and experimental use-case.

 More features for this library are on their way, and feel free to reach out on the [Prodigy forum](https://support.prodi.gy/) if you have more questions.